Umpire Development (Western Ontario Baseball Association)

 Have a Level 3 for a min. of 1 year

-Attend a Level 4 Clinic by invitation (need to be evaluated first)
+Attend a Level 4 Clinic, by invitation only

 Obtain 86% or more